roeszler/reabook/README.md

 * Nested property specific information
 * Email sent to agent to confirm changes

+### Forms
+Django [forms](https://docs.djangoproject.com/en/4.1/topics/forms/) have been used to integrate the submitted data into the app.
+They are represented to the user in the add, edit and update both properties and bookings
 ### As a Member / Agent:

+### Property Management Landing Page
+...
 ### List a Property
 * Enables Member / Agent as staff user to CREATE a new property listing as an entry in the database